ajacksified/ajacksified.github.com/_posts/2011-11-01-new-game-conf-liveblog.markdown

 *That is up to browser implementation.
 WebGL renders into the canvas directly.*

-## Hard Won Lessons from the Trenches by Justin Quimby
+## Lessons from the (Mobile) Trenches by Justin Quimby
 *Nov 1, 11:15 - 12:00*

 > Moblyng has been developing HTML5 games for the past 3 years.
 This talk is an overview of the lessons learned from that experience covering multiple code frameworks, business partners, and revenue models.

+Justin Quimbly: COO of Moblyng

+### Moblyng

+* 13 html5 games
+* Startup in Redwood City
+* Started with porker games, word games, war-style rpgs
+* Playdom: Social City, Sorority Life, Mobsters
+* WeeWorld: WeeMee Life
+* Facebook: Social Poker Life

+### Strategy of Mobile Development